 Our Coat of Arms

-In 2006, when the University of Otago bought Carrington Hall and changed the name to Carrington College, a new crest was designed.
+In 2006, when the University of Otago purchased Carrington Hall and it became Carrington College, a new crest was designed.

 The Latin motto of our coat of arms is “Neque sapientiae neque fidei immemores”, meaning “unmindful of neither wisdom nor faith”.